simplistix/sybil/docs/concepts.rst

   Parser
     A callable that takes a :term:`document` and yields a sequence of :term:`regions <Region>`.
+    Parsers may user :term:`lexers <Lexer>` to turn text in specific text formats into abstract primitives such as :class:`blocks <sybil.parsers.abstract.lexers.BlockLexer>`.

     Its API is defined by :any:`sybil.typing.Parser`.